jonathanwarkentin/weather-app/README.md

     compares to that of the past - essentially a not-so-scientific visual representation of the extent to which climate change has affected the given location

+DONE
+Basic Markup and Styling
+JS to call OpenWeatherMap API using AJAX XHR and parse the JSON to display current weather data